COS-IN/iluvatar-faas/src/Ilúvatar/README.md

 ## Examples

-Run a sample function using [these instructions](docs/FUNCTIONS.md).
+Quickly run a sample function using [these instructions](docs/FUNCTIONS.md).
 Or run more advanced load scenarios using the [load generation documentation](docs/LOAD.md).

+## Develop & Extend

+Being a platform for research requires it to be easily extendible by future researchers.
+Check out the [development documentation](./docs/DEV.md) for a breakdown of the codebase and how to implement features.

 ## Why 'Ilúvatar'?